Aloha! Are you trying to decide where to stay on Maui?

 2) Kapalua

-Kapalua is one of Maui’s most deluxe resort areas (rivaling Wailea, #6 below).
+Kapalua is one of Maui’s swankiest resort areas (rivaling Wailea, #5 below).
 It has an idyllic shoreline, lined with some of Hawaii’s most spectacular beaches, and five picture-perfect bays.

 Kapalua was once known as the Honolua Ranch back in the 1800’s.
 Today, it’s where the 23,000-acre Kapalua Resort area is located.

-If having luxury hotels and resort options is high on your travel priority list, places like Kapalua could seal the deal in favor of Maui when comparing Maui vs Kauai – you’ll find many more super deluxe resorts in Maui than in Kauai.
+If luxury accommodations are high on your travel priority list, places like Kapalua could seal the deal in favor of Maui when comparing Maui vs. Kauai – you’ll find many more super deluxe resorts in Maui than in Kauai.

 Kapalua tends to be windier than other parts of Maui though.
 It’s surprising what a difference a few miles can make!
-It can be calm in Ka’anapali but windy in Kapalua.
+We’ve found it can be calm in Ka’anapali, but when driving up to Kapalua for a change of scene, it can be windy on the beach there.

 Kapalua also gets more rain than South Maui.